Enhancing Visual Feature Attribution via Weighted Integrated Gradients: Experiments

 A higher AUC indicates stronger spatial alignment between the explanation and the ground-truth object, making this metric essential for evaluating interpretability in vision tasks.
+Overlap AUC has important limitations: it requires ground-truth segmentation masks; it measures spatial agreement with annotated object regions rather than direct causal faithfulness; and it is computed on correctly classified samples, which may introduce selection bias since misclassified examples are excluded.
+It should therefore be interpreted together with Deletion AUC, not as a standalone measure.

 \textbf{Fitness Function:} To compute the fitness measure \( D_{\alpha} \), we set the parameter \( \alpha = 0.5 \), corresponding to a 50\% reduction in model confidence--a threshold with deep scientific relevance.
 In fields like toxicology, the 50\% threshold (e.g., LC50 or LD50) is a standard benchmark for assessing median effects, reflecting a critical inflection point.
-In explainable AI, \( \alpha = 0.5 \) identifies the feature set whose removal halves the model’s score, capturing a pivotal transition where confidence fluctuates significantly, just beyond the model’s initial robustness and before saturation effects dominate in gradient-based methods.
+In explainable AI, \( \alpha = 0.5 \) identifies the feature set whose removal halves the model's score, capturing a pivotal transition where confidence fluctuates significantly, just beyond the model's initial robustness and before saturation effects dominate in gradient-based methods.
 This choice ensures that \( D_{\alpha} \) targets a meaningful and interpretable point of model behavior.
+The choice is further supported by empirical ablation: we sweep \( \alpha \in \{0.3, 0.5, 0.7\} \) on all seven backbones and find WG to be robust across this range (\ref{appendix:alpha_ablation}).

 \textbf{Optimization:} For computational efficiency, we employ above binary search algorithm to compute \( D_{\alpha} \), achieving a time complexity of \( O(\log n) \), where \( n \) is the number of features.
-We set a convergence threshold of \( \epsilon = 0.01 \) and limit the number of iterations to 100, ensuring both precision and scalability.
-These optimization strategies enable WG to deliver reliable and interpretable results while maintaining computational tractability, making it well-suited for large-scale applications.
+We set a convergence threshold of \( \epsilon = 0.005 \) and limit the number of iterations to 100, ensuring both precision and scalability.